-The North Texas Green Brigade Marching Band, under the direction of Dr. Daniel Cook, enjoys a reputation for high-quality musical and visual performances and is the largest spirit organization at the University of North Texas.
+The North Texas Green Brigade Marching Band, under the direction of Amy Woody, enjoys a reputation for high-quality musical and visual performances and is the largest spirit organization at the University of North Texas.
 The ensemble performs at a variety of athletic events throughout the year and is often the featured exhibition group at marching competitions and community performances.

 The Green Brigade was founded in 1911 as a student organization with 11 members, and was first led by a director in 1936 when the group was known as the “Eagle Band."
 The Eagle Band sought to provide pedagogical skills for music education students in the North Texas State Teachers College who aspired to teach high school.
 During the 1960s, the group performed "picture shows" and used a blend of corps-style and show-band marching to better engage and entertain football fans and was re-branded the “Mean Green Marching Machine.”
 The moniker “Green Brigade” was adopted in 1982 and remains to this day.
 It is a name that simultaneously reflects the ensemble’s collegial atmosphere and strong identity of corps-style performance.